Evocalize/slate/source/includes/_content_access_management.md

 }
 ```

 Removing access follows a very similar pattern to querying for them.
 One important difference is that you _must_ always pass each field, with `null` being a valid value.
 Example: If you wanted to remove all the access records for a given `contentItemId` then you would need to set `userId`, `groupId` and `role` as null.
 If you omit `contentItemId` the operation is applied against the entire `repository`.
+If your query does not match any access records the response will return an empty `json` array.

 ### HTTP Request

-`DELETE management/v1/content/{repositorySlug}/{contentItemId}`
+`DELETE management/v1/content/{repositorySlug}/{contentItemId}`,
 `DELETE management/v1/content/{repositorySlug}`

 **Response Codes**: